Puppy mill

-Differences in breeding conditions

-The Kennel Club and the American Kennel Club both state that responsible breeders should raise their animals with the intent to produce healthy dogs and to ensure that all animals are provided with responsible homes and socialization.
-However, there is no way to enforce these wishes or records being kept to prove this is the case.
+Background

 The socialization period in a puppy occurs between the ages of 4 weeks and up to 14 weeks of age.
 This period is crucial for adult development as almost all adult abilities are learned during this stage.
 With puppy mills essentially skipping the process of socialization, the result is often social problems when the puppy matures to adulthood.

-Females in puppy mills are sometimes bred every time they are in heat, regardless of whether they have physically recovered from the last litter.
-Once a breeding female can no longer be bred, whether from pure exhaustion or from age, the female is usually killed.
-Puppies are also often weaned from their mothers well before the recommended 8–10 weeks of age.

-Common problems
+Conditions in puppy mills

 The ASPCA states that some puppy mills can have up to 1,000 dogs under one roof.
 Because of the high volume of animals, the mill runner will often resort to housing them in wire cages.
 This results in the animals having poor locomotion.
 Keeping dogs in wire kennels can lead to injury and damage to the dogs' paws and legs.
 It's also fairly common for these kennels to be stacked on top of each other in columns.
 The conditions in these mills are so unsanitary that the animals are often coated in their own urine and feces, causing mats in their fur.
 Due to unsanitary conditions, puppies from mills will often have internal parasites, affecting their health.
 Puppy mills are often unheated and this increases the number of deaths due to cold among the dogs used for breeding.
 Conversely, the mills can also be too hot in warmer weather leading to hyperthermia.

 Other common conditions in mills include malnutrition and untreated injuries.